Durango Bill’s

 //

-approximately evenly, and if you have lots of extra
+distributed approximately evenly, and if you have lots of

-algorithms.
-In this application, the numbers to be sorted
+sorting algorithms.
+In this application, the numbers to be

 //